dmsc/fastbasic/manual.md

    - an empty line.

 2. All statements and variable names can be lower or uppercase, as the language is case insensitive.

 3. Statements can be abbreviated to reduce typing, each statement have a different abbreviation.

+4. Multiple statements can be put on the same line by placing a semicolon
+   `:` between statements.

-4. No line numbers are allowed.
+5. No line numbers are allowed.

 In the following chapters, whenever a value can take any numeric expression,